Best FPS Mouse for 2020

 - Magnetic weight adjustment

-The design of the Logitech G Pro is deceptively simple, but the truth is that this is arguably the most high tech FPS mouse available on the market today.
-It's an incredibly lightweight FPS mouse that can glide quickly across practically any surface.
+The design of the Logitech G Pro gaming mouse is deceptively simple, but the truth is that this FPS gaming mouse packs some of the best tech available on the market today into your hand.
+It's an incredibly lightweight FPS gaming mouse that can glide quickly across practically any surface.
+Although this model from Logitech doesn't have some of the same fancy RGB lighting effects that other gaming mice do, such as the Razer DeathAdder, you hardly miss it.
 Logitech spent two years working with pros to develop this gaming mouse, and their research paid off big time.
-The new HERO sensor is one of the best and most advanced designs, and the latency over the wireless connection is almost entirely absent: registering a phenomenal one millisecond report rate.
+The new HERO sensor is one of the most advanced designs we've seen in the best FPS mice we reviewed, and the latency over the wireless connection is almost entirely absent: registering a phenomenal one-millisecond report rate.

-This is a durable mouse through and through.
+This Logitech mouse is not only comfortable but also a durable mouse through and through.
 It promises a durability of 50 million clicks and even comes with four removable side buttons so you can customize its functionality in a wide variety of ways.
 But the coolest tech on display here is the compatible wireless charging station available for about $100 more.
+With this worthwhile add on, your wireless Logitech mouse will never be without charge, and some of the problems associated with other wireless mice will never be a problem for you.
+This gaming mouse is clear evidence that Logitech has spent significant time to develop a product that fits the needs of the FPS customer perfectly.

-The Corsair M65 Pro is a gaming mouse that's practically custom built for snipers.
+The Corsair M65 Pro is a gaming mouse that's practically custom-built to be the best for snipers.
 Of course, you can get a hint of that thanks to the inclusion of a dedicated adjustable DPI button specifically for lining up long distance shots, but Corsair has put a lot of effort in helping players get the best precision possible for high level competitive performance.
 That's reflected in the surface calibration tuning utility which lets you calibrate your sensor sensitivity organically based off of the surface you're playing on.
+This allows you to fine-tune the settings of this gaming mouse to provide the best performance in your unique conditions.

 - Built from aircraft grade aluminum